Megscammell/METOD-Algorithm/README.md

 The early termination of descents in METOD is achieved by means of a particular inequality which holds when trajectories are from the region of attraction of the same local minimizer, and often violates when the trajectories belong to different regions of attraction.

+## Documentation
+Documentation for the METOD-Algorithm can be found at https://megscammell.github.io/METOD-Algorithm/.

 ## Installation
 To install the METOD algorithm repository, type the following into the command line: